 Knowing Good Ideas and Decisions Can Come from Anywhere and Anyone

-High ranking decisions and contribution of necessary ideas in the organization always seem to have this hierarchy or pyramid of power that has been established.
+High ranking decisions and contributions of necessary ideas in the organization always seem to have this hierarchy or pyramid of power that has been established.
 To build a great company culture why not let other employees’ whatever position they may be in the organization share and contribute their fair share of ideas and suggestions during meetings.

 You might think that just because their ranks or positions are lower than you then their suggestions don’t matter at all that much and quite irrelevant from yours.
-You will be surprised how much good ideas they can give out and what potential their ideas can do for a project.
-The exchange of ideas wherever or whoever it comes from can help you look at thing at a different perspective and help you create better outcomes for the final product.
+You will be surprised at how much good ideas they can give out and what potential their ideas can do for a project.
+The exchange of ideas wherever or whoever it comes from can help you look at things from a different perspective and help you create better outcomes for the final product.
 Not to mention it will help you and your team create necessary adjustments that will help you learn and be better for the upcoming projects ahead.

 One of the things that makes a good company culture is the implementation of having a fair and equal opportunity handed to one another.
 You would want to make each employee in the organization feel like they are truly part of the success of the company.
 It will make each employee strive for greater heights when you are able to appreciate their efforts in the team.